Fluid Milk Profile

 In recent years, producer checkoff-funded Dairy Management Inc. has focused efforts on increasing milk consumption among youth.
 Milk in resealable plastic containers is available at more than 35,000 Wendy’s, McDonald’s, Burger King and Sonic Drive-In restaurants nationwide.
 Milk in resealable containers is also being promoted in school cafeterias and through vending machines.
 More than 6,000 schools now offer single-serve milk in plastic resealable bottles.

-The number of licensed dairy herds in the United States totaled 51,481 in 2011, down from 53,132 herds the previous year.
-The number of dairy herds increased in only one state: New York.
+The number of licensed dairy herds in the United States totaled 41,809 in 2016, down significantly from only 5 years ago in 2011.
 (NASS)

-The average number of milk cows on U.S. farms was 9.2 million head.
-Production per cow averaged 21,345 pounds, 197 pounds above the previous year.
-The average rate of milk production per cow has increased 14.7 percent from 2002.
+The average number of milk cows on U.S. farms was 9.3 million head.
+Production per cow averaged 22,774 pounds, 378 pounds above the previous year.
 (NASS)

 In its long-term projections, the USDA forecasts that the number of dairy cows will gradually decline to 8.9 million by 2018.
 USDA also forecasts that milk production will slowly rise to 227 billion pounds and prices will settle to $21.75 per hundredweight (cwt) in the same period.

-As of 2010, the United States had 332 commercial fluid milk bottling plants and nearly 1,600 dairy product manufacturing plants.
+The United States has approximately 330 commercial fluid milk bottling plants and nearly 1,600 dairy product manufacturing plants.
 Due to the perishable nature of milk, it must be marketed promptly as fluid milk or processed into a storable manufactured dairy product.

 More than 80 plants in the United States manufacture milk powder, accounting for 10 percent of the world’s milk powder production, or more than 700,000 MT.
 The U.S. dairy industry is positioned as a primary worldwide dairy ingredient supplier.